 Amazon (USA): https://www.amazon.com/Rage-Her-War-Myth-Book-ebook/dp/B089QMPF6Z/ref=sr_1_5?dchild=1&keywords=rage+for+her+miranda+grant&qid=1593199728&sr=8-5

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MirandaGrantWrite a Review